conradakunga/Blog/_posts/2024-12-31-dependency-injection-in-c-net-introduction-and-basic-implementation.md

 There are two important points:

 1. The parameter `IOptions<Settings> settings` that we are passing isn't, in fact, the `Settings` class, as you might expect.
-It is actually a generic interface of `IOptions`, for which `Settings` is the type we are passing.
+It is actually a generic interface of [IOptions](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.options.ioptions-1?view=net-9.0-pp), for which `Settings` is the type we are passing.
 2. To get the actual `Settings`, we access the `Value` property of this parameter.

 Why, you might ask, do it this way?
 Wouldn't it be simpler to pass the `Settings` directly?
 The main reason is that while, in most cases, settings are loaded once and remain static until the application is reloaded, it is possible to have a situation where you want `Settings` to be loaded **each time** an API is accessed or a service is requested.
 Having the `Settings` passed as a class would not work here.
 But the .NET configuration mechanism supports this, and so in such a situation it will read the `Settings` from storage again.